sushiNathan/TouhouRemixSearch/README.md

 # TouhouRemixSearch
 A small program that searches through my Touhou song remixes according to the original song.

 Since I am currently learning Java in school, I'm going to try to make this using Java.
+Thus, this is more of a learning experience for me.

 The program is supposed to: